Tadhg Ó Ciardha

 Tadhg Ó Ciardha MA PhD MRIA, President, University College Cork, 1978-1988

 Tadhg Ó Ciardha (1919-1995) was born Timothy Morgan Carey on 14 March 1919 to Michael Carey (labourer) and his wife Hannah Dunstan in Kinsale, Co.
-Cork, but the family relocated to Cork city where he spent his childhood in Dillon’s Cross.
+Cork, but the family relocated to Cork city where he spent his childhood at Dillon’s Cross.
 Educated at St Patrick’s National School and North Monastery, Cork, he obtained first place in the Cork City University Scholarship competition in 1936 and entered UCC graduating BA (1939).
 He was awarded a first-class honours MA in Mathematical Science (1942) and also won an NUI Travelling Studentship in Mathematical Science.
 He was subsequently awarded a PhD (1945) from the Faculty of Science, University of London, for work at the Statistics Department of Rothamsted Experimental Station.

 Tadhg Ó Ciardha first taught at UCC as a demonstrator in Mathematics from 1939-42.
 On achieving his doctorate he was appointed lecturer in the Department of Mathematical Physics (1946-51) and was appointed the first Professor of Statistics in 1951 while simultaneously holding the part-time post of Registrar.
 The situation was reversed in 1974 when he vacated the chair to become Professor of Mathematical Statistics, a part-time post and took the full-time post of Registrar in January 1955.
 He subsequently was appointed by the Senate of the National University of Ireland as President of UCC on 13 July 1978 and on the same day, he was appointed Vice-Chancellor of the NUI.